-In August 2005, the court scheduled some type of "proceeding," at which respondent failed to appear.
+August 2005, the court scheduled In some type "proceeding," at which respondent failed to appear.
 Respondent did not notify Foley or the court that he would be absent.
 As a result, the court telephoned respondent and instructed him to obtain assistance in the matter by obtaining co-counsel.
 Respondent failed to comply with the court's direction.